Treatment in Dubai

 Other less prevalent causes of cervical radiculopathy are:

-Motor problems: Motor problems involve weakness in muscles of the arms, hands, or shoulders.
+- Motor problems: Motor problems involve weakness in the muscles of the arms, hands, or shoulders.

 After studying the patient’s general health and medical history, the following tests are performed for diagnostic purposes;